Medical issues (MED)

-At Post's discretion, FCO funded scholars (eg Chevening).
+At Post's discretion, FCO funded scholars (for example, Chevening).
 The use of this discretion should be very limited.
 In some cases the organisation offering the scholarship may wish to pay for the applicant's TB test.
 This should be arranged between the applicant and the organisation offering the scholarship.

 A limited number of applicants in other categories who are entitled to gratis visas for whom Posts want also to provide gratis TB screening.
 See ECB6.6 and ECB6.7 for guidance on gratis visas.

 If Post decides to offer a gratis test to any applicant they are responsible for covering the costs and paying the approved UK Border Agency provider.
-The UK Border Agency is not able to reimburse Post.
+The Visas and Immigration is not able to reimburse Post.

 MED2.6 What to do with the TB certificate when issuing the entry clearance